Solar activity report

 IB.
 Solar Activity Forecast

-The geomagnetic field has been at unsettled to minor storm levels for the past 24 hours.
-Solar wind speed reached a peak of 501 km/s at 01/1702Z.
-Total IMF reached 12 nT at 01/1750Z.
-The maximum southward component of Bz reached -10 nT at 01/1626Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 340 pfu.
+The geomagnetic field has been at quiet to active levels for the past 24 hours.
+Solar wind speed reached a peak of 517 km/s at 27/2015Z.
+Total IMF reached 13 nT at 27/1919Z.
+The maximum southward component of Bz reached -8 nT at 27/2043Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 461 pfu.

 IIB.
 Geophysical Activity Forecast

-The geomagnetic field is expected to be at unsettled to active levels on day one (02 May), quiet to unsettled levels on day two (03 May) and quiet to active levels on day three (04 May).
+The geomagnetic field is expected to be at quiet to minor storm levels on day one (28 May) and quiet to active levels on days two and three (29 May, 30 May).
+Protons have a slight chance of crossing threshold on days one, two, and three (28 May, 29 May, 30 May).

 PCAFgreen